murrellrr/celastrina/@celastrina/http/README.md

 ```

 All bearer tokens are fetched and cached during the bootstrap life-cycle.
 Tokens are also lazy refreshed during access if
 the token has expired.
-Because of this, a call to `getAuthorizationToken` may take longer then expected if the token
+A call to `getAuthorizationToken` may take longer then expected if the token has expired.
-has expired.

 ###WOW, this is awesome!
 Wait, what about authentication and authorization of users?
 Yes!
 Of course!
 Now that you are using Azure AD B2C you have authentication and are iching to get your users to login.